kuanyuchen123/Persona-Based-Chatbot/README.md

 # Basic-Chatbot
 Chatbot baseline model

-Built with Pytorch

-# Description
 A simple chatbot baseline model, trained on Transformer and Persona-Chat dataset

 Functionalities:
 * Chat with you and make your life better!

 # Usage
-Developed on Python 3.8
+Developed on Python 3.8 with Pytorch
 1. Download required packages with
 ```
 pip install -r requirements.txt